danicat/pacgo/step07/README.md

 ## Task 01: Load a json

-Go has support for loading json on the standard library.
+Go has support for loading json in the standard library.

 We first need to define a struct to hold the json data.
 The text between the backticks (\`) is called a `struct tag`.
 It is used by the json decoder to know which field of the struct corresponds to each field in the json file.